stanford-rc/globus.stanford.edu/cloud.md

 # iRODS

-At this time, Stanford does not have a license for the iRODS community add-on.
-If you are interested in using this add-on, [contact us](mailto:srcc-support@stanford.edu) to learn about the costs involved.
+Although Stanford's subscription does support the iRODS connector, University IT does not provide iRODS storage as a service.

+If you run your own iRODS installation, you may be able to [run your own Globus endpoint]({{ "server5.html" | relative_url }}) with the iRODS connector.
+[Contact us](mailto:srcc-support@stanford.edu) if you are interested in this.

 # Microsoft Azure Blob Storage

-At this time, Stanford does not have a license for the Microsoft Azure Blob Storage add-on.
-If you are interested in using this add-on, [contact us](mailto:srcc-support@stanford.edu) to learn about the costs involved.
+Stanford's subscription supports the Microsoft Azure Blob Storage connector.

+Microsoft Azure Blob Storage has unique properties that make it different to Amazon S3 and Google Cloud Storage.
+For that reason, before we provide an Azure Blob Storage Globus service, we would like to hear from existing Azure Blob Storage users.

+If you use Microsoft Azure Blob Storage within the University, and you are interested in accessing it through Globus, please [reach out](mailto:srcc-support@stanford.edu)!

 # Microsoft OneDrive